uccser/cs-unplugged/csunplugged/topics/content/en/data-structures-for-searching/unit-plan/lessons/binary-search-trees.md

 Repeat this process as a class until students understand how to add a new word correctly.

-Once they do, put students into groups of 3, where one person holds the word and makes the decisions, the other person draws the branch once a decision is made, and the third person confirms that the person is correct.
+Once they do, put students into groups of 3, where one person holds the word and makes the decisions, another person draws the branch once a decision is made, and the third person confirms it is correct.
 (This is important because if the binary search tree is built incorrectly, then it won’t be reliable).
 Once the the teams are ready, have them line up behind the root word and set teams off in 20 second intervals, until all words have been placed on the tree.
 Once the binary search tree is set up, then work through different scenarios, including:

 -    Adding a new word - how many words can we add to our binary tree search?
-(There is no limit).
+(There is no limit.)

 -    Finding different words and counting how many nodes need to be checked.
 (Some will be near the root, but usually will be further down the tree.)

 -    Can we reliably accept that if a word isn’t found in the binary search tree by following the left/right rule, that it isn’t there?
-(If it is built accurately, then you can be sure that it's not down another branch of the tree that wasn't explored; if students make a mistake placing a node, this could be a learning point, since that node probably can’t be found in future searches).
+(If it is built accurately, then you can be sure that it's not down another branch of the tree that wasn't explored; if students make a mistake placing a node, this could be a learning point, since that node probably can’t be found in future searches.)

 {panel type="teaching"}